Disney experiments look to make kid-robot interactions more natural

 As children begin to watch more television programming on systems that allow for interaction, such as tablets and videogame systems, there are different opportunities to engage them… We performed three studies to examine the effects of accurate program response times, repeating unanswered questions, and providing feedback on the children’s likelihood of response.

-Instead of just waiting a couple seconds during which a kid may or may not say anything, the show would wait (up to ten seconds) for a response and then continue, or prompt them to answer again.
+Instead of just waiting a couple of seconds during which a kid may or may not say anything, the show would wait (up to 10 seconds) for a response and then continue, or prompt them to answer again.
 Waiting and prompting definitely increased response rates, but there wasn’t much of an effect when feedback was included, for example pointing out a wrong answer.

-After doing this activity, kids popped by Piper again to have another chat, then rated the robots on friendliness, smarts, and so on.
+After doing this activity, kids popped by Piper again to have another chat, then rated the robots on friendliness, smarts and so on.

 What the researchers found with Piper was that older kids preferred, and were more responsive to, the more human-like responses from the robot that remembered previous interactions or choices — suggesting this basic social function is important in building rapport.